MB4511/Knowledge-Graph---Lego-Database/README.md

 ## Solution - An effective recommender system using Neo4j capabilities

-My solution is to design a recommender system which is able to provide personalized real time recommendations and help uncover some relevant patterns and insights using Cypher to help improve the sales of Lego sets.
+My solution is to design a recommender system which is able to provide personalized real time recommendations and help uncover some relevant patterns and insights using Cypher and Graph algorithms to help improve the sales of Lego sets.

 This repository will take you through the queries written in Cypher and the corresponsing output of the business queries which form the framework of my proposed recommendation system